Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Add up numbers together for different results.
 			// --
 			// Minimum value for each: 0
-			// Maximum value for each: 31
+			// Maximum value for each: 63
 			// --
 			// 0: OFF
 			// 1: Screen color
+			// 2: Particle effect
+			// 4: Looping voiceline
+			// 8: Light color
+			// 16: Body color
-			// 2: Glow outline (Only available in Left 4 Dead 2.)
+			// 32: Glow outline (Only available in Left 4 Dead 2.)
-			// 3: Body color
-			// 8: Particle effect
-			// 16: Looping voiceline
 			// --
 			// 1st number = Visual effect for killers.
 			// 2nd number = Visual effect for assistants.